 This 15th century house sits in the heart of Hvar’s city centre next to the Church of St. Annunziata.
 Villa Varda – Villa Latica is a Gothic mini palace, a three-story villa that houses two bedrooms, modern bathroom, kitchen and fabulous rooftop.
 Location is spectacular.

-Solid restaurant in Stari Grad that specializes in fresh pastas and risotto.
+Solid restaurant in Stari Grad that specializes in fresh pastas, seafood and risotto.

 Aroma scoops delicious homemade gelato, offering more than two dozen flavors including orange with ginger, blueberry, chocolate with orange, raspberry, rum raisin, tiramisu, peppermint chocolate and more.